ddxgz/swift-restapi/README.md

 Notice
 ---------------
-- when add a new role, need to add that role name to swift's proxy-server.conf
+- when add a new role, need to add that role name to swift's /etc/swift/proxy-server.conf

 Requirements